bparanj/crystal/computer/electronics/design/magnetic-field.md

-Here's an experiment to visualize magnetic fields using common materials:
+An experiment to visualize magnetic fields using common materials:

 ### Experiment: Visualizing Magnetic Fields with Iron Filings